sulfo/xml-sitemap-feed/readme.txt

 = Does this plugin ping search engines? =

 Yes, Google and Bing are pinged upon each new publication.
+Unless you disable this feature on **Settings > Reading**.

 = Do I need to change my robots.txt? =